Facebook Instant Articles: How to Get Them

-Facebook Instant Articles are planned to be released on April 12th, here are the steps you need to take to get them running for you as soon as possible
+Facebook Instant Articles are planned to be released on April 12th.
+Here is everything you'll need to take to get them running for you as soon as possible.

-✅ 50 articles (at least) to submit to Facebook for approval for conversion into Instant Articles.
+You will need at least 50 articles to submit to Facebook for approval for conversion into Instant Articles.

 A great rule-of-thumb when choosing articles to be in the Instant Article format is to choose the articles that look great on mobile.
 Think twice when converting an article that has wide charts or anything else readers will need a wide and detailed view of.

-✅ For images you want users to be able to be expand, ensure the minimum resolution is 1024 x 1024 – 2048 x 2048 or greater resolution is preferred.
-Videos you’re hoping users can expand should be 640 x 480, minimum.
+For images that users can expand, you need to ensure the minimum resolution is 1024 x 1024.
+2048 x 2048 or greater resolution is preferred.
+Videos you're hoping users can expand should be 640 x 480, minimum.

-✅ Optional: Sign-up for Facebook Business Manager in case you need to contact support for Facebook Instant Articles.
+Facebook Business Manager is a great tool if you need to contact support for Facebook Instant Articles.

 What do you think?

 Is there enough benefit to using Instant Articles to display your content, and are you willing to do the legwork it takes to get them up-and-running?
-Chat with me below!
+Chat with me on Twitter or via email!